Our Research

 - Chin D., Hidalgo B., Silva B. (2019).
 The Impact of Leadership in Small Firms’ Supply Chains.
 Capstone project.
 GCLOG Capstone project.
 MIT Center for Transportation and Logistics.
 Request information

-- Yoshizaki.
-H.T.Y., Velázquez-Martínez, J.C., Mejia-Argueta, C. (2018).
+- Yoshizaki H.T.Y., Velázquez-Martínez, J.C., Mejia-Argueta, C. (2018).
 Supply Chain Management and Logistics in Latin America: A Multi-Country Perspective.
 Emerald Publishing.

 - Castañon Choque, X. (2018).
 The hidden impact of micro retailers’ survival rate on the logistics cost of consumer packaged goods companies.
 Master thesis.
 MIT Supply Chain Management program.
 MIT Center for Transportation and Logistics.